bamlab/react-native-screen-sizer/README.md

 If you use "static" dimensions, you app won't re-render properly when the device size changes.
 This applies to the "emulated size" from this package, but also to the real size (eg window resizing on iPad or M1 macs, or switching to landscape mode), so it's a good thing to do anyway!

+### Use a big screen as the "base device"

+We recommend using a big screen (eg `iPhone 14 Pro Max`) as the "base device" to develop on.
+If your base device is too small for one of the screens you want to emulate, you'll get a warning in the console.

 ### Eslint config

 You can setup these eslint rules to enforce some of the guidelines above: